Skip to main content

 Past cohort members have identified many benefits of participation, including: a greater awareness of cultural differences represented in their classrooms; time and support for revising course materials for greater inclusion and student engagement; increased confidence in working with international students; and opportunities to engage with colleagues from across the University.

-In recognition of the time commitment for this program, the Provost’s office also supports participants with a financial incentive.
-Faculty members may choose to receive a stipend or professional development funds, while graduate students receive professional development funds.
+In recognition of the time commitment for this program, the Provost’s office also supports a limited number of participants with a financial incentive.
+Details will be outlined in the call for registration.

 Past Participants

-Since the CRTA was first piloted in 2015, the program has experienced strong participation.
+Since the CRTI was first piloted in 2015, the program has experienced strong participation.
 To see a list of past participants, click here.

 Culturally Responsive Teaching